 In this particular case, the court decision was clear on what behaving honourably would look like.
 Reading it was in many ways a relief.
 Madam Justice Eleanor Dawson, writing for the three-member panel, listened closely, did her research and reached logical conclusions.
 Whew.
 It’s been a long time since we’ve had any of that in this pipeline controversy, and for many of us caught in the maelstrom of bad process and tortured political compromises; it was a breath of fresh air.

-And yet, the government saying even before a review is complete on tankers that they are confident the pipeline would go forward, acknowledging that the pipeline decision was a political “,” a deal made before consultation was complete, is anything but honourable.
+And yet, the government saying even before a review is complete on tankers that they are confident the pipeline would go forward, acknowledging that the pipeline decision was a political “trade off,” a deal made before consultation was complete, is anything but honourable.
 The courts have recognized that as problematic, and this most recent delay may result in financial and process hurdles that are simply too high to cross.

 If Trudeau wants to act honourably, at a minimum, the government must engage in consultation and environmental review without a predetermined outcome.
 Why isn’t the cancellation of the pipeline even an option still on the table?
 Can a government who is now the owner of the company do an objective review of this project?